ETS-Next-Gen/writing_observer/README.md

   complex dependencies, so this is actually a nontrivial problem)

 Which mitigates most of the technical risk.
 We also now integrate with Google Classroom.
+We also have prototype APIs for making dashboards, and a few prototype dashboards.

-For this to be useful, we'll need to integrate all of this together, and provide some basic documentation for developers to be able to navigate this repo (in particular, explaining *why* this approach works).
+For this to be useful, we'll need to provide some basic documentation for developers to be able to navigate this repo (in particular, explaining *why* this approach works).

-A few files are missing too (our test cases have developer PII, our deployment pipelines hardcode names of servers, etc.).
-We'll want to clean those up and post those too.
-Until that's done, I recommend ignoring this repo as a not-yet-mature open source project.

-Our immediate goals are to provide a dashboard which gives rapid, actionable insights to educators supporting remote learning during this pandemic.
+This system is designed to be *massively* scalable, but it is not currently implemented to be so.
+It would take work to flush out all of the performance issues.
+We'd like to do that work once we better understand what we're doing.

 Contact/maintainer: Piotr Mitros (pmitros@ets.org)